This post may include affiliate links. Thank you for your support.

 Equipment

-• 1 Rimmed Baking Sheet (for partially baking curry salmon)
+• 1 Rimmed Baking Sheet – for par-baking the curry salmon

 Ingredients